-Note: The "Living at Home" budget above shows the actual costs of supporting a student in college for an academic year.
-Figures include the cost of food while living at home. miscellaneous expenses and travel.
+Note: The "Living at Home" budget above shows the actual costs of supporting a student in college for an academic year and includes the cost of food while living at home, miscellaneous expenses and travel.
 Commuters and their parents should keep in mind that they are already paying these three items.
 The only additional costs are those for tuition and books.
-Most average commuter families will find that they will be paying an additional \$550 (\$450 fees, \$100 books) during the 1969-70 academic year or an additional \$550 (\$450 fees, \$100 books) during the 1970-71 academic year.
-Fees are subject to approval.
+Most average commuter families will find that they will be paying an additional \$613 (\$488 fees, \$125 books).
 Awards, however, are based upon the total cost of supporting a student.
 Assistance given beyond the tuition and book costs should go to meet board and miscellaneous expenses.
-(Travel expenses may be higher than transportation costs while the student was in high school.
-This will vary depending on whether the student attends school in his home town or commutes from a more distanct residence.)
+(Travel expenses may be higher than they were while the student was in high school.
+This will vary depending on whether the student attends school in his home town or commutes from a more distant residence.)